synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     """Broadcast a status RPC"""
 ```

-First the code initiates a brief “blip” on one of the LEDs so you can visually tell it is generating packets.
+First the code initiates a brief "blip" on one of the LEDs so you can visually tell it is generating packets.

 By the way, the first parameter to pulsePin() is *which* pin to pulse, the second parameter is the duration of the pulse (in milliseconds), and the third parameter is the *polarity* of the pulse (True means leading edge is high, falling edge is low.
 False gives the opposite behavior).
-This is handy when you have LEDs that have been wired up so that “False == LIT”, for example.
+This is handy when you have LEDs that have been wired up so that "False == LIT", for example.

 ```python
     pulsePin(LED4, 50, True)